11 Examples of How AI is Used in Business in 2026

 Enhanced data analytics

-Artificial intelligence and machine learning tools can process and analyze vast amounts of data at speeds and scale far beyond human capabilities.
+AI and machine learning tools can process and analyze vast amounts of data at speeds and scales far beyond human capabilities.
 As a result, AI can help identify patterns, behaviors, and trends that may not be immediately visible to human analysts, which helps predict future outcomes based on historical data.

 According to Thryv research based on 540 interviews with small business decision-makers in May 2025, 62% reported using AI for data analysis, making it the top use case for AI technology among respondents.